vladipavliv/trading-platform/README.md

 ### Client
 Runs a separate network io_context, a single worker with a separate io_context for generating/sending orders, and a system io_context.
 Currently worker is simplified to generate random order at a given rate, track order status notifications, log rtt and receive price updates.

-### Configuration
-Client and server use separate config files to setup url, ports, core ids for network, application, and system threads, log file name and other settings.

 ## Installation